-- Parent/carer and teacher consultations are available and via Arbor, staff maintain rolling records of these discussions to share in meetings - Staff are available for further consultations at a mutually agreed time as the need arises as well as offering telephone consultation - Parents/ carers are advised of their children's achievements and areas of concern as soon as possible and they are encouraged to help in solving any problems - Parents/ carers receive a termly report outlining main attainment progress headlines as well as feedback about children's behaviour, attitude to learning and attendance - Parents/ carers are encouraged to help in school and support school activities when appropriate, bringing their strengths and experiences to the children - There is regular communication through newsletters, West Moors Middle School Twitter feed, and the school's website - The PTFA acts as a positive link between staff and parents/ carers - The Headteacher and key staff are available on the playground before or after school - Messages are sent home to reward effort, being part of a community and positive behaviour
+- Parent/carer and teacher consultations are available and via Arbor, staff maintain rolling records of these discussions to share in meetings - Staff are available for further consultations at a mutually agreed time as the need arises as well as offering telephone consultation - Parents/ carers are advised of their children's achievements and areas of concern as soon as possible and they are encouraged to help in solving any problems If a Behaviour Report is put into place, parents are invited to meet 1:1 and discuss the Behaviour report process.
+They are asked to review the plan daily and then acknowledge with a signature.
+If a Behaviour Support Plan is put into place, parents are invited to read the plan, agree on the strategies and sign the contract. - Parents/ carers receive a termly report outlining main attainment progress headlines as well as feedback about children's behaviour, attitude to learning and attendance - Parents/ carers are encouraged to help in school and support school activities when appropriate, bringing their strengths and experiences to the children - There is regular communication through newsletters, West Moors Middle School Twitter feed, and the school's website - The PTFA acts as a positive link between staff and parents/ carers - The Headteacher and key staff are available on the playground before or after school - Messages are sent home to reward effort, being part of a community and positive behaviour